raphaelstolt/package-analyser/README.md

 ### Configuration

 To omit steps from the package analysis it's possible to configure these like shown next.
+The available steps are defined in [PackageAnalyser.php](app/Domain/PackageAnalyser.php).

 ```yaml
 stepsToOmit: